Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-ie.md

 > [!warning]
 >
-> The deletion of a paid SSL certificate **Sectigo** (DV or EV) is permanent, even if the certificate has not yet expired.
+> The deletion of a paid **Sectigo** SSL certificate (DV or EV) is permanent, even if the certificate has not yet expired.
 No refund may be made on a pro rata basis for the remaining time.
-If you would like to reinstall an SSL certificate **Sectigo** (DV or EV), you will need to place a new order and pay for the new SSL certificate.
+If you would like to reinstall such an SSL certificate, you will need to place a new order and pay for the new SSL certificate.
 >
 > Furthermore, if you would like to permanently deactivate an SSL certificate on your Web Hosting plan, please ensure that you do not make your websites inaccessible by permanently deactivating the SSL certificate **before you proceed**.
 If this is the case, your users will encounter a security error when they try to access your website in HTTPS.
 >